IoTSteve/Backend_Laermsensor/README.md

 <p>
 Alle bisherigen Verzeichnisse:
 <p>
-"/ " das homeverzechnis.
-Dies zeigt noch die Default Vue Komponenten an
+"/ " das Homeverzechnis.
+Dies zeigt noch die default Vue Komponenten an
 <p>
 "/about" 'This is an About Page'
 <p>